-Customers who are not in the reference panel and have deep trees tracing back to a single country are expected to have high assignments to the regions associated with that country, and this is what we generally find for all 481 regions of the world that we considered.
-For example, Figure 4.1 shows the average assignments for 200 customers with all four grandparents (or older) born in Germany (top) and 200 customers with all four grandparents born in South Korea (bottom).
-As you can see, while most of their assignment is to the expected corresponding regions, Germanic Europe and Korea, other regions do appear in small but significant amounts.
+Customers who are not in the reference panel and have deep trees tracing back to a single country are expected to have high assignments to the regions associated with that country, and this is what we generally find for the more than 500 regions of the world that we considered.
+For example, Figure 4.1 shows the average assignments for approximately 200 customers with all four grandparents (or older) born in Northern Germany (top) and approximately 200 customers with all four grandparents born in Norway (bottom).
+As you can see, while most of their assignment is to the expected corresponding regions, Northwestern Germany and Norway respectively, other regions do appear in small but appreciable amounts.
 These analyses help ensure that results for people from a geographic area agree with expectations.